lucasmaffei/rn-pagseguro-plugpag/README.md

   }
 }
 ```

 and add this dependency to the file `/android/app/build.gradle`:

 ```
 dependencies {
     // ... other dependencies
-    implementation 'br.com.uol.pagseguro.plugpagservice.wrapper:wrapper:1.7.6'
+    implementation 'br.com.uol.pagseguro.plugpagservice.wrapper:wrapper:1.30.51'
     ...
 }
 ```

 ### Configuration in Expo

-***NOTE***: The library does not support running on ***Expo Go*** due to its handling of libraries.
+**_NOTE_**: The library does not support running on **_Expo Go_** due to its handling of libraries.
 The PlugPag Wrapper library is designed for use with Pagseguro's Android devices.
-Therefore, you need to use ***expo-dev-client*** to expose the android folder of your Expo project.
+Therefore, you need to use **_expo-dev-client_** to expose the android folder of your Expo project.

 Add the react-native-pagseguro-plugpag plugin to `app.json` or `app.config.js`:

 ```
 {
   "expo": {